gisma-courses/LV-uav-workflow/morea/gis-reproducible-research/experience-gis-reproducible-research-blogs.md

 * automated workflows
 * deep integration with all types of IT related work

-There are numerous approaches and all of them are interesting.
-One of the best also for integrating Word `.docx` documents is [fastpages](https://github.com/fastai/fastpages).
-The setup is a bit of tinkering but excellently described after that it works like a charm.
+There are numerous approaches and all of them are interesting:

+* One of the best because you just can integrate your Word `.docx` documents is [fastpages](https://github.com/fastai/fastpages).
+The setup is a bit of tinkering but excellently described after that it [works](https://gisma-courses.github.io/gisma-pages/) like a charm.
-If you want a R focused workflow you can follow the [Academic writing made easy](https://gisma-courses.github.io/gi-modules/post/2021-11-16-making-of-academic-websites/) be followed by blogdown and Hugo.
-Great for automated documentation with R a bit bulky for simple web pages.
+* An `R`-focused workflow is provided  by blogdown and Hugo.
+Follow the instructions of [Academic writing made easy](https://gisma-courses.github.io/gi-modules/post/2021-11-16-making-of-academic-websites/) be followed.
+It is great for automated documentation with R a bit bulky for *"simple"* blogging pages.

-A very straightforward way is using the [fast-template](https://www.fast.ai/2020/01/16/fast_template/) package.
+* A very straightforward way is using the [fast-template](https://www.fast.ai/2020/01/16/fast_template/) package.

-## Non Github
+#### Non Github related

 If you are not familiar with GitHub, you can find a variety of "free" blogging portals that you can easily use.
 Many of them come with ads in the free version.
 The following links to popular providers represent a good selection.
 Simply create any kind of account for registration  account and off you go...